 Here is a great starting point: Know about Germany tourism

 Alternatively scroll through the following article excerpts that reveal all aspects of tourism in Germany (including attractions, hotels & dining, nightlife, shopping, weather and lot more) and select the ones that are of interest to you.

 Be it during Oktoberfest or any other season, Munich offers couple of things 365 days a year and those are ‘Excellent View & Excellent Brew’.
 However Munich is not all about Oktoberfest or visiting Dachau or Neuschwanstein, it was the home of Dukes of Bavaria and is steeped in history.
 Located at the southern part… Read the full article

-The largest city and the capital of Germany, Berlin is also one of the sixteen states of the country and second populous city of Europe after London.
-It’s located in the north eastern part of Germany on the banks of river Spree and Havel.
+The largest city and the capital of Germany, Berlin is also one of the sixteen states of the country and the second populous city of Europe after London.
+It’s located in the northeastern part of Germany on the banks of river Spree and Havel.
 An international metropolitan city, it’s a worldwide hub of politics, culture,… Read the full article